-Thoroughly explore what we offer here—including the publications—if you’ve yet to do so.
+Thoroughly explore what we offer here—classes and workshops, and publications—if you’ve yet to do so.
 You’ll find a wealth of information about ideas, people, and programs.

 Experience Magic firsthand.
 Become a client.
 Take a class.
 Volunteer.
 Visit for a meal or event.
 We serve about a thousand guest meals and host several dozen events each year.

-- create a greater sense of community at home, at work, in a neighborhood, and elsewhere
+- create a greater sense of community at home, at work, in a neighborhood, and elsewhere, and/or

 Magic relies almost entirely upon word-of-mouth communication to spread awareness of its existence.
 Any who speak appreciatively of what we are and do are critical to our continuing success.
 If you like what you’ve learned or otherwise experienced with us, please tell others.